ADACS-Australia/adacs_template_python_base/docs/content/development_guidelines.md

+(developing-new)=
-# Notes for Developers
+# Guidelines for Developing a New Project

-This section provides details on how to configure and/or develop this codebase.
+This section provides guidelines that should be followed when developing a new project with this template.
+It goes through what gets set-up when you render a new project and explains why things have been set-up they way they have.

 ## Continuos Integration/Continuous Deployment (CI/CD) Workflow